lucydevdesign/lucydevdesign.github.io/content/_index.md

 # welcome!
-Hi my name is lucille and welcome to my personal website.
+Hi my name is lucy and welcome to my personal website.

-This site acts as my personal portfolio and a blog of my life and projects I am currently working on.
+This site acts as my personal portfolio and a blog of my life including projects I am currently working on.